konstructio/colony-docs/docs/install/virtual-install.md

 8. Select the default **Colony CLI**
 9. Click to select **Create data center**

-⏲️ *The process to create your virtual data center typically takes about 10 minutes.*
+_The process to create your virtual data center typically takes about 10 minutes._

 After the virtual data center setup completes there will be a small virtual rack of servers, including an exit node, a spine leaf network, and 5 virtual machines (VM) waiting to be turned on and auto-enrolled with Colony.